ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Pattern_Matching.md

 _Sequence patterns_ let you match sequence types (like lists, tuples, etc.) by their contents.
 They look much like unpacking assignments.
-By placing subpatterns in square brackets `[...]` or parentheses `(…)`, you can match on the length of the sequence and the patterns of each element.
+By placing subpatterns in square brackets `[...]` or parentheses `(...)`, you can match on the length of the sequence and the patterns of each element.
 This is a powerful way to destructure sequence data.

-For example, suppose we want to categorize a 2D point given as a tuple `(x, y)`:
+Suppose we want to categorize a 2D point given as a tuple `(x, y)`:

 ```python
 # example_7.py